highchair/artinruins-com/_property/morris-novelty.md

 ### History

-I went into this shop around 2005 or 2006 to get some gory supplies for a Kickball team, [Zomboree](//providencekickball.org){:target="_blank"}.
-Our theme was zombies, wouldn’t you know, so this was the perfect place to get some fake fingers and the like.
+We went into this shop around 2005 or 2006 to get some gory supplies for a Kickball team, [Zomboree](//providencekickball.org){:target="_blank"}.
+Our theme was zombies, wouldn’t you know, so this was the perfect place to get some fake fingers and blood and the like.
 Most fly-by-night Halloween stores are only around for a month or two, and then are replaced by a Christmas store, which is replaced by a Valentine’s store, etc… This place was open year round.
 {:.o__drop-cap}

 The inside was dusty, and most of the product was pretty old-looking.
-But how “young” of a fake rubber finger did I need?
+But how “young” of a fake rubber finger did we need?
 There were the typical masks and gag body parts, of course, but there were also whole set-ups that could be rented to turn your living room into a Casino or a foggy bog or a Superhero’s lair.
 Popcorn machines, roulette tables, a fully-articulated skeleton, tiki-themed decorations, general party supplies, and lots of odd life size cardboard cut outs of celebrities.

-I loved it… they had just what I needed, and they felt like a mom and pop store from way back.
+We loved it… they had just what we needed, and they felt like a mom and pop store from way back.

 ***